d8corp/watch-state-react/README.md

 #### Watching Observables

 Pass a `State` instance (or any `Observable` subclass, such as `Compute`) to `useObservable()` to subscribe to its changes.
-The hook returns the current value and triggers a re-render whenever the observable is updated.
+The hook returns the current value and triggers a re-render whenever the observable value is changed.

 ```tsx
 import { State } from 'watch-state'